 The Council has three main directorates, covering corporate services, people and place...Read More

 In the face of increasing demand and limited resources we are also working with partners from across the health and care system to achieve outcomes for Bolton’s ever-changing population.
 Bolton’s Locality Plan, our shared vision for a healthier place with healthier people, will deliver our ambition for an Integrated Health & Social Care System, integrating both commissioning and provision.
 Two interdependent programmes of work recognise the need for strong political and clinical leadership to drive us forward:

-Bolton is situated in an enviable location – we have two train lines into Manchester, and are poised to benefit from electrification and additional routes within the year; our £40m Transport Interchange opened last summer, and we have excellent motorway links.
-But as well as facing into Manchester and the opportunities it provides for our people and businesses, we face out to moorland and the Lancashire plains - nowhere in Bolton is more than a few minutes from open green space, which makes it an attractive and popular place to live.
+Bolton is situated in an enviable location – we have two train lines into Manchester, and are poised to benefit from electrification and additional routes, our new £48m Transport Interchange and excellent motorway links.
+Our close proximity to the Centre of Manchester creates opportunities for our people and businesses, but we also benefit from being close to moorland and the Lancashire plains.
+Nowhere in Bolton is more than a few minutes from open green space, which makes it an attractive and popular place to live.

 Demand for social care continues to grow, creating enormous pressure on budgets and services across partner organisations.

 And the pace of change across Greater Manchester, driven by our ground-breaking devolution deal, means that we must deliver big changes across a wide range of services and organisations, if we are to meet the challenges created by steadily reducing resources.
 The council is an important part of the Greater Manchester Combined Authority, and we have a huge opportunity to influence public policy and budgets through the devolution agreement and our GM Mayor.